 For nearly a millenium the Havasupai Indians have inhabited and wandered a place of ancient marvels and lore.
 For much of the world the Grand Canyon only exists as a photograph in a magazine, or as a photo op on along a bustling tourist route.
 But, long before Europeans stumbled through the great red sandstone rocks, the Havasupai graced a landscape that mirrored the meaning of their very name which is translated as “the people of the blue green-waters”.

 For me running and hiking rim to rim to rim was not about conquering a particular distance or terrain in a specific set time frame.
 In the world of running, we all too often limit our experience through the gripping confines of clocks, splits, placement, and competition.
 The Grand Canyon, as I perceived it, was far too venerable and noble to reside within the cages of the race environment.
 And as I would learn, the greatness of the canyon in its own expansive form, does not allow itself to be held on a level so miniscule as to be cluttered with races.
-The Grand Canyon is above racing, and although the Rob Krars of the world have run it in 6:21, and maybe one day under six hours, the expanse of the canyon is bigger than any FKT and any one athlete.
+The Grand Canyon is above racing, and although the Rob Krars of the world have run it in 6:21, the expanse of the canyon is bigger than any FKT and any one athlete.
 I believe anyone who has ever completed R2R2R, no matter how fast, how slow, or what utter lack of reverence they began with, ultimately climbs out of the canyon knowing this.
 The Grand Canyon serves as a warm womb where a metaphorical rebirth tends to occur as people incubate within the living breathing hearth that is the red and verdant canyon walls.
 While I personally did not experience anything like this, I ascended out of the great canyon knowing that I was tied to a place and experience that few humans on earth would ever know.
 Part of writing about this is that some people by choice, or by circumstance, will never have the opportunity to see what I have, and reading this is one way I can grant to others some level of empathy of the rare things I have enjoyed.

 It is August 4th, 2014.
 Along the South Kaibab trail a dark glittered night sky turns to navy, and then a spectrum of deep reds and light blues.
 On this particular dawn, I am going to complete a solo self supported double crossing of the Grand Canyon.
 Flashes of fiery orange give way to the golden sun and then the light begins to dance around the seemingly endless miles of the canyon walls.
 Myself and a handful of others, some turning back after just a few brief miles, are just visitors among a primitive world forged from the forces of the earth over the past 40 million years.
 As I drop lower and lower into the canyon I am simultaneously traveling back in time mimicking the colored transitions and textures in the rock faces.
 Intense beams of sunlight radiate into the dark confines of the canyon and make the early morning shadows retreat with the evening.
 I pass through sandstone, limestone, shale, and the myriad of paleozoic elements that remind me just how small of a speck the human life span is on the scale of earth's own creation.